nekostein/unincdb/db/1970/unincdb-tutorial/Charter.md

 ```

 ### "fullname"
 Declare the full name of your business.
-Incorporated companies often use "Inc", "Co.,Ltd", or "LLC".
+Incorporated companies often use "Inc", "Ltd", or "LLC".
 Similarly, choose from the following suffix options: "Uninc" and "Club".

 Consider some name like "Rusty Lake Swim Safety Station Uninc" or "Rusty Lake Fishing Club".

 Write in all uppercase.

+Recommended maximum length: 40 letters.

 ### "type"
 Declare the type of the organization.